GuillaumeSalles/phi-vscode/README.md

 # Phi for Visual Studio Code

 Design components for the web in Visual Studio Code.
-Generate code you code you ~~can trust~~ (ok, maybe not yet).
+Generate code you ~~can trust~~ (ok, maybe not yet).

 ## What is Phi for VS Code?

-Phi is a Visual Studio Code extension that lets you define the specs of your components and then generate code you can use in your web apps (only [Gatsby](https://www.gatsbyjs.org/) is supported right now).
+Phi is a Visual Studio Code extension that lets you define the specs of your components and then generate code you can use in your web apps (only [Gatsby](https://www.gatsbyjs.org/) and [Next.js](https://nextjs.org/) is supported right now).
 By limiting the scope to the web platform, Phi can leverage powerful CSS features like media queries and pseudo classes to generate a good part of your design system.

-__Phi is still in alpha so you will encounters some bugs.__
+**Phi is still in alpha so you will encounters some bugs.**

 ## How it works